ZEPL/zepl-documentation/docs/guide/feature_versioning.md

 ## 4. Versions automatically created

-When a paragraph is executed or code is modified in a paragraph, ZEPL creates versions automatically for the notebook. (`periodically`) Of course, we can rename the automatically created versions too.
+When a paragraph is executed or code is modified in a paragraph, ZEPL creates notebook versions automatically (at short time intervals).
+Of course, we can rename the automatically created versions too.

 <br/>